 If you have a more substantial workload or you just want to make sure that you have the best installation and configuration possible, you need to do some preparation work and planning before you install SQL Server 2012, and you need to make the correct choices during the installation process.
 You also need to make some key instance-level configuration changes after you are done installing and updating SQL Server 2012.

 This begins with having an appropriate server and storage subsystem available.
 The exact details of your server and processor selection matter a great deal because of the core-based licensing in SQL Server 2012.
 Once you have the server and storage subsystem in place, and you have Windows Server 2012 installed, you want to make sure that the main system BIOS, all of the firmware, and all of the device drivers have been updated to the latest versions.
-You also want to make sure that Windows Server 2012 has been fully patched, using Microsoft Update (which is a superset of Microsoft Update).
+You also want to make sure that Windows Server 2012 has been fully patched, using Microsoft Update (which is a superset of Windows Update).

 In most environments, you are going to want to have a dedicated Windows domain account for each SQL Server service that you will be using, such as the Database Engine, SQL Server Agent, etc. These should be regular domain accounts with no special rights, since the SQL Server installation program will grant them the local rights that they need during the installation.
 Depending on your organization, getting these accounts created could take some time, but you will need them (along with their passwords) during the installation.